 AB Glass will continue our search for more sustainable materials, and strive towards a more eco-efficient office environment with goals set and reviewed on an increasingly frequent pattern.

-High quality, value for money products and services in accordance with meeting customer requirements is the policy of the organisation; whereby the goals and direction of the organisation revolve around meeting the requirements and expectations of customers and other interested parties.
+High quality, value for money products and services in accordance with meeting customer requirements is the policy of the organisation; whereby the goals and direction of the organisation revolves around meeting the requirements and expectations of customers and other interested parties.
 The achievement of this policy calls for a systematic and disciplined approach by all employees in all activities associated with the requirements of our customers and interested parties.

 In addition to this, quality objectives established will be based on local, national and international issues.
-These are reviewed as appropriate and in the yearly management review meetings.
+These are reviewed as appropriate and in the yearly Management review meetings.

-It is the responsibility of each employee to adhere to the organisation’s policies and operating procedures at all times.
+It is the responsibility of each employee to adhere to the organisations policies and operating procedures at all times.
 The organisation encourages its employees to suggest methods of improving the way in which the organisation operates.
-The managing director and fellow directors undertake investigations of all suggestions and communicate any changes, where appropriate, to all employees and interested parties.
+The Managing Director and fellow directors undertake investigations of all suggestions and communicate any changes, where appropriate, to all employees and interested parties.

-It is the managing director’s belief, that in applying this policy, it will enable the organisation to meet the requirements of our customers and other interested parties.
+It is the Managing Directors belief, that in applying this policy, it will enable the organisation to meet the requirements of our customers and other interested parties

 Occupational Health and Safety Policy